-Current and coming student-athletes are wondering: Will we still be Badgers?
+Current and incoming student-athletes are wondering: Will we still be Badgers?
 Hornets?
 Knights?
 Spartans?
 The answer is a resounding YES!

 Our much-loved mascots will remain at each location after becoming Vermont State University.
 We will proudly compete as Badgers, Hornets, Knights, and Spartans.
-Varsity athletic options will remain as they are at each campus for the 2022-2023 academic year.
 Changes to athletic offerings are always made using data analysis.
 This practice will continue, and any adjustments to varsity athletic offerings in the coming years will be announced at least a year in advance.

 10. What residential and dining options will be available on the campus I choose to attend?

 Residence life and dining support thriving learning environments on many of our campuses.
-Existing housing and dining options will remain in place for the 2022-2023 academic year.
 Future changes may occur over time, such as more flexible residential and dining options.
 Any change will be to better serve the evolving needs of students.

 11. Will my diploma reflect the name of current institutions or Vermont State University?